Spotlight 4 Success

 American Book Company Season 1

-Merv Jenkins from Renaissance Learning joins us to share his transformative journey with Flocabulary, an innovative platform that uses hip-hop to revolutionize education.
-Discover how Merv's partnership with Grammy-winning producer 9th Wonder in the early 2000s led to the creation of engaging educational content that makes vocabulary acquisition exciting and effective.
-Merv, drawing from his experiences as a high school assistant principal, discusses the importance of bridging the gap between "word rich" and "word poor" students, highlighting how Flocabulary is changing classroom dynamics and improving student outcomes.
+Dr. Merv Jenkins from Renaissance Learning joins us to share his transformative journey with Flocabulary, an innovative platform that uses hip-hop to revolutionize education.
+Discover how Dr. Merv's partnership with Grammy-winning producer 9th Wonder in the early 2000s led to the creation of engaging educational content that makes vocabulary acquisition exciting and effective.
+Dr. Merv Jenkins, drawing from his experiences as a high school assistant principal, discusses the importance of bridging the gap between "word rich" and "word poor" students, highlighting how Flocabulary is changing classroom dynamics and improving student outcomes.

 Welcome to Spotlight for Success by American Book Company.
 We are here at LaCue I am Devin Pintozzi, your host, and we are here with Merv Jenkins, with Renaissance Learning, here to talk about some of the exciting things they're doing and how that process all got started.
 Hello Merv, how are you today?